ktolembek/demo/readme.md

 # Inventory Management API

-This repository contains the Inventory Management API server and a comprehensive suite of tests for verifying the functionality, correctness, and error handling of a RESTful API.
-The API server is written using Python and Flask.
-The tests are written using Python and Pytest.
+This repository contains the **Inventory Management API** built using Python and Flask, along with an extensive test suite to validate its functionality and robustness.
+Tests are implemented in both Python (using Pytest) and JavaScript (using Supertest.js) for flexible and versatile validation.

+---

 ## Features

-- **CRUD Operation Tests**: Ensures the API correctly handles Create, Read, Update, and Delete operations.
+- **CRUD Operations**: Full support for Create, Read, Update, and Delete functionalities.
-- **Positive and Negative Test Cases**: Validates both successful and error scenarios.
+- **Positive and Negative Test Cases**: Validates both success and error-handling scenarios.
-- **Parameterized Tests**: Covers multiple data combinations efficiently.
+- **Parameterized Tests**: Ensures extensive coverage with varied data inputs.
-- **Automated Setup and Teardown**: Prepares the test environment and cleans up resources after tests.
+- **Setup and Teardown**: Automated preparation and cleanup for consistent test environments.
+- **Docker Integration**: Easy-to-use containerized environments for testing.

 ---